-Whilst we’re not in the business of actually booking trips for others, we can certainly offer you expert guidance on how to choose a destination that meets your interests and budget, and the strategies on how to find cheap flights, how to save money on accommodation, and how to find the best deals on rental cars.
+Whilst we’re not in the business of actually booking trips for others, we can certainly offer you expert guidance on how to choose a destination that meets your interests and budget.

-When choosing your travel destinations, it depends on factors like personal travel style, your interests, the length of time you have available, and your finances.
+When choosing your travel destinations, it depends on factors like:

 Figure those things out first, then your options for where you can go start to take shape.

 With so much advertising shoved in our faces from newspapers, magazines, TV and the internet all vying for our attention, deciding which travel destinations to visit can be overwhelming.

 This can lead to procrastination and procrastination leads to you being the world’s best armchair traveler.

 I like this quote, not just in regards to travel, but to life:

 When choosing your next vacation spot, the following questions will help you narrow down your list and clear the confusion.

 First knowing why you want to do anything is important.
 If your WHY is clear and strong enough you’ll commit to it and make it happen.